The Easiest Way to DIY Wood Plank / Ship Lap Accent Wall with Vinyl Flooring

-I was scrolling through Google Images from a "whitewashed home decor" search one day when I stumbled upon some photos of rooms with Ship Lap accent walls.
-I knew before even clicking on one of the images for a larger view that I wanted, NEEDED a wood planked wall!
+I was scrolling through Google Images, from a "whitewashed home decor" search one day, when I stumbled upon some photos of rooms with Ship Lap accent walls.
+I knew, before even clicking on one of the images for a larger view, that I wanted, NEEDED a wood planked wall!
 That was it...
-My new DIY project had already begun without even beginning.
+Without a single plank of wood in sight, my next DIY project was already in motion.

 Anyone who knows me knows well the following: